Samagra-Development/Samagra-Website/src/pages/amritseries/test2.md

 impactVideoLink: https://youtube/PIGCFr1So8U?si=XBMLem4l0z7WXSqP
 showImpactCard: true
 impactCardFontColor: "#DADADA"
-img1: /img/ImpactCard.png
-cardTitle1: Antyodaya Saral online Portal
-cardDescription1: "The online platform leverages the modular Service Plus architecture of National Informatics Centre (NIC), Government of India.
-The implementation has been done by NIC Haryana State Unit without any external vendors, to drive ownership of departments and long-term sustainability. "
-cardBtn1: Learn more
-cardLink1: ""
-img2: /img/ImpactCard.png
-cardTitle2: Citizen Touch Points
-cardDescription2: 115 Saral Kendras at District Headquarter, Subdivision and Tehsils act as a single-point interface for citizens to avail all government schemes and services.
-Each Kendra has a standardised citizen-centric layout adhering to 60+ quality parameters such as token system, adequate waiting area, clean washrooms etc.
-cardBtn2: Learn more
-cardLink2: ""
-img3: /img/ImpactCard.png
-cardTitle3: Enablers
-cardDescription3: A helpline number for grievance addressal and data dashboards for regular monitoring and tracking of applications.
-cardBtn3: Learn more
-cardLink3: ""

 title6: Antyodaya Saral transformed the lives of millions of citizens and department officials with SARAL portal and SARAL Kendras enabling citizen-centric governance in Haryana